kelicheng/Simpo/README.md

 ## Simpo
 A macOS menubar application to post status to social networks.
 Supporting Fanfou, Twitter, and Weibo accounts.

+## Features
+- Support posting statuses to multiple accounts at one time
+- Customized Font, background color, and style etc.
+- Load recent statuses and mentions, easy to delete and repost

 ### tips:
 - in case of showing "unidentified developer" alert: close the alert, go to System Preference --> Security & Privacy --> General --> Open Simpo Anyway